chirag127/TextWarden/p.md

   - **Proposed**: Assume ~10,00000 tokens based on typical LLMs; confirm with API docs and chunk text if needed.

-  Take the context from the kbfnbcaeplbcioakkpcpgfkobkghlhen For making the browser extension
+  Take the context from the kbfnbcaeplbcioakkpcpgfkobkghlhen For making the browser extension the user prefers that you do not wait for the user to confirm the detailed plan.
+My github username is chirag127.
+Use the web search if any help is needed in the implementation of this browser extension.
+Also use the sequential thinking mcp server extensively wherever possible. implement everything, don't leave anything for future devlopment. follow best practices for coding

+Install the extension using the provided installation script Start the backend server to enable text analysis
+Load the extension in their browser
+Begin using TextWarden to improve their writing across the web For future enhancements, consider:

+Implementing a real integration with Gemini 2.0 Flash Lite API,Developing a more sophisticated text highlighting system for input fields

+Adding support for more languages
+Creating a custom dictionary feature
+Building a cloud-based backend for easier deployment